Renosterveld

 Renosterveld is a term used for one of the major plant communities and vegetation types of the Cape Floristic Region (Cape Floral Kingdom) which is located in southwestern and southeastern South Africa, in southernmost Africa.
 It is an ecoregion of the Mediterranean forests, woodlands, and scrub biome.

 Etymology

 Renosterveld directly translated in the Afrikaans language means "rhinoceros-field", a possible reference to the high number of rhinoceroses seen by the Afrikaner settlers at the time.
-It may also derive its name from the renosterbos ("rhinoceros bush - Elytropappus rhinocerotis), which is a common species of shrub found here.
+It may also derive its name from the renosterbos (rhinoceros bush – Dicerothamnus rhinocerotis), which is a common species of shrub found here.
 The dull grey colour of renosterbos is similar to the colour of a rhino's hide.

 Geology

 Renosterveld plants grow on rich soil, which makes them more nutritious than typical fynbos plants.
-Typically, renosterveld is largely confined to fine-grained soils - mainly clays and silts - which are derived from the shales of the Malmesbury and Bokkeveld Groups and the Karoo Sequence.
+Typically, renosterveld is largely confined to fine-grained soils – mainly clays and silts – which are derived from the shales of the Malmesbury and Bokkeveld Groups and the Karoo Sequence.
 In drier regions it also occurs on Cape Granite Suite-derived soils.